Is underfloor heating the right choice for your renovation? We explore the pros, cons and potential costs

-Retrofit underfloor heating can be a good choice for a renovation project but it may not be a simple matter.
-Underfloor heating (UFH) has become almost the de facto standard for self build projects.
-Putting it into a new build is simple, effective, relatively cheap and adds a touch of luxury.
+Underfloor heating has become almost the de facto standard for the self-builder, and putting it into a new build is simple, effective, relatively cheap and adds a touch of luxury.

-The holistic view of renovation starts with what best suits the house.
-What the people living in it want obviously counts, but if it feels like a system is being shoe-horned in, then it probably should not be done.
+The holistic view of renovating a house starts with what best suits the house.
+What the people living in it want obviously counts, but if it feels like installing underfloor heating will mean it is being shoe-horned in, then it probably should not be done.

 It is a matter of considering the four key issues: the heat source, the hot water cylinder (if present), the existing floor and the level of insulation and airtightness achievable for the house as a whole.
 Ask yourself these questions: